lyn-f/DR-guide/_posts/2021-07-26-Obtaining-Designers-Reflections.md

 1. Collect Fantasy Tickets and/or Star Gems
 2. Tap `Gate of Heart`
 3. Tap the arrows on the left and right of your screen to navigate to Sea of Fantasy or Sea of Fantasy: Gleam
-4. Tap `Summon` or `Summon x10` to use Fantasy Tickets, or Tap `Exclusive Summon` or `Exclusive Summon x10` to use Star Gems
+4. Tap `Summon` or `Summon x10` to use Fantasy Tickets, or Tap `Exclusive Summon` to use Star Gems

 ### <a name="arena">Diamond Arena</a>

 Stylists can compete against one another in the Diamond Arena for the chance to purchase Diamond Arena Exclusive clothing sets, including the set's Designer's Reflection.
-Unlike the Designer Intel Hub, you can exchange for these items in any order if you meet the requirements to purchase them.
+Unlike the Designer Intel Hub, you can exchange for these items in any order once you've met the requirements to purchase them.

 To locate the Diamond Arena from the home page, tap `Start Journey`, then tap `Diamond Arena`.